redsanket/spark/internal/hadoop/guide/core/yarn/runbook/queue-operations.rst

 ------

 - Put the queue in the ``STOPPPED`` state (see above).
-- In the capacity scheduler xml file that contains the queue configs for the specified queue, rename every instance of the queue to the new name.
+- In the `capacity-scheduler` xml file that contains the queue configs for the specified queue, rename every instance of the queue to the new name.
 - Refresh the capacity scheduler queues: